iamnbutler/digital_locker/readme.md

 ##Disclaimer

 This project is not yet offically affiliated to the York Department of Design.
-Any copy, code or cocepts do not reflect the views or opinions of the department.
+Any copy, code or concepts do not reflect the views or opinions of the department.
 All images and code is concept and temporary

 **Readme Under Construction**